 Mediterranean Coast Itinerary: Italian Riviera

 The west coast of Italy and the islands of Sicily and Sardinia are part of the Mediterranean and are often visited on a Mediterranean cruise but they can also be explored by train, plane, or car.
-A rail line runs down the west coast from the French boarder all the way to Sicily.
-By car you can drive from the border all the way to Calabria, the toe of the boot, and take the car ferry to Sicily.
+A rail line runs down the west coast from the French border all the way to Sicily.
+By car, you can drive from the border all the way to Calabria, the toe of the boot, and take the car ferry to Sicily.

 You could make a travel itinerary with several places on the Mediterranean coast or choose just one of these top seaside destinations for your vacation and spend a week or two there.
 Let's take a look at the top places to go in Italy on a Mediterranean vacation, starting from the north.

 The part of Italy's coast known as the Italian Riviera is in the Liguria region and extends from Ventimiglia, just across the border from the French Riviera to the Gulf of Poets just north of Tuscany.
 The Italian Riviera is full of charming seaside villages and resort towns... including popular places like Sanremo, Portofino, and the Cinque Terre.

 The best way to explore this part of the coast is by the train that runs along the coast and in the summer, many towns can also be reached by ferry.
 There's an airport in Genoa if you want to fly into or out of the Italian Riviera.Continue to 2 of 6 below.

 While Tuscany is mainly known for its hill towns, wineries, and the city of Florence, it does have a good stretch of coast for those looking for beaches and good places to swim.